opengeospatial/ogc-feat-geo-json/README.md

 ## Status

-The latest release is [v0.2.2](https://github.com/opengeospatial/ogc-feat-geo-json/releases/tag/v0.2.2) from February 2024.
-This version was the the basis for the OGC Public Comment phase.
-In OGC, this phase is the final call for comments before the candidate standard will go through the process for approval as an OGC Standard.

-Most issues that have been received have now been resolved or the proposed resolution has been merged into the editor's draft and is under review.

-The editor's draft of the specification, version 0.3.0-SNAPSHOT, can be found at [docs.ogc.org/DRAFTS/21-045r1.html](https://docs.ogc.org/DRAFTS/21-045r1.html).
-A [PDF version](https://docs.ogc.org/DRAFTS/21-045r1.pdf) is available, too.
+The latest release is [v0.3.0](https://github.com/opengeospatial/ogc-feat-geo-json/releases/tag/v0.3.0) from May 2025.

+The document is in the process for approval as an OGC Standard.
+The approval vote of the OGC Technical Committee is expected to start in June/July 2025.

-Even though the OGC Public Comment phase is formally closed, the OGC invites organisations and developers that have a need for the extensions specified by this specification to implement and test the extensions.
+OGC invites organisations and developers that have a need for the extensions specified by this specification to implement and test the extensions.
 Please submit feedback [in this repository](https://github.com/opengeospatial/ogc-feat-geo-json/issues).
-Are these extensions useful for your use cases?
-Are they simple enough to implement?

-It is planned to submit the document soon to the OGC Technical Committee for approval as an OGC Standard.

 ## Overview